kevmck451/Sapir/data_processing_guide.md

 ## Data Processing

-To process your flight data, the directory must contain:
+To process_single your flight data, the directory must contain:

 - A 'raw' subfolder containing the RAW and JPG files
 - A RAW file of the reflectance target named 'ref_tar.RAW'

-Follow these steps to process your data:
+Follow these steps to process_single your data:

-1. **Run Processing Script**: From the MapIR package available at [GitHub](https://github.com/JacobsSensorLab/mapir), run the "process.py" file with the filepath to the directory as an argument.
+1. **Run Processing Script**: From the MapIR package available at [GitHub](https://github.com/JacobsSensorLab/mapir), run the "process_single.py" file with the filepath to the directory as an argument.

-2. **Post Processing Steps**: Once the process script runs, it will perform the following operations:
+2. **Post Processing Steps**: Once the process_single script runs, it will perform the following operations:

     - Rename files in the raw folder for easier processing
-    - Debayer and correct RAW files
+    - Debayer and band_correction RAW files
     - Apply radiance and reflectance calibration
     - Save processed files in a '_processed' folder in the directory as TIFF files
     - Generate a 'geo.txt' file for each processed file, used for georectification with WebODM